mintmakerenterprise/s3wificom/README.md

 # S3wificom
-Referencing <a href="https://github.com/SuwitNaynan/m5wificom-source">M5wificom-source code by SuwitNaynan</a> and port in for <a href="https://github.com/Xinyuan-LilyGO/T-Display-S3"> Lilygo T-Display-S3</a>
+Referencing <a href="https://github.com/SuwitNaynan/m5wificom-source">M5wificom-source code by SuwitNaynan</a><br>
+Port in for <a href="https://github.com/Xinyuan-LilyGO/T-Display-S3"> Lilygo T-Display-S3</a>
-compile code with Arduino IDE <br>
+Compile code with Arduino IDE <br>

 Clone the t_display_s3 file and open t_display_s3.ino on Arduino IDE install all include library before compile.